KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-file-format.md

 ### WaterCalculationStoredInDeviceSettings vs. ChannelCalculations

 'WaterCalculationStoredInDeviceSettings' stores the water calculation that was configured on the device at the time of retrieving the measurement.
-This calculation will never be changed and is mainly to restore the original calulation.
+This calculation will never be changed and is mainly to restore the original calculation.

 The 'WaterCalculationStoredInDeviceSettings' will be duplicated and also stored in the 'ChannelCalculations', where the user can modify, delete or add additional calculations.
 All calculations in 'ChannelCalculations' will be calculated and displayed the calculations in KOLIBRI Desktop.